 Near Beijing alone there are many ways to see the Great Wall, but a favorite is to make your base at the Commune.
 This collection of unique villas, each designed by a different prominent Asian Architect, blends in brilliantly with the surrounding landscape and is the perfect mix between modern luxury and elegant harmony with nature.
 From here, wander down private paths into the surrounding countryside until you reach the Great Wall.
 Stand on the crumbling grey stones of an ancient guard tower and feel history beneath your feet as you take in the surrounding views of forests and mountain meadows.
 In the evening enjoy a luxurious dinner of regional Chinese dishes at the Commune Kitchen.
 After dinner, if you’re not enjoying a drink in a private courtyard garden, take a flashlight to head outside and stare in awe at the starlit heavens above you.

 Ethereal sandstone pillars thrust up from the earth as mist snakes through deep gorges hundreds of feet below, obscuring the floor of this gravity-defying terrain.
-The Avatar Mountains seem to float in the air with you as you meander along the cliff-sides and it’s easy to see how they inspired a creation of an alien world in James Cameron’s Avatar.
+The Avatar Mountains seem to float in the air with you as you meander along the cliff-sides and it’s easy to see how they inspired the creation of an alien world in James Cameron’s Avatar.

 Follow along the gurgling mountain stream to the foot of a towering rock formation named Yellow Stone village, where local legend tells of a secluded man who once lived here secretly making pills for immortality.
 Continue on to the famous Sky Column which rises majestically into the heavens before you, aptly earning its newest name, “Avatar Hallelujah Mountain.”
-When your walking adventure comes to an end, take your private chauffeur back to your hotel and enjoy a well-deserved Chinese foot message.
+When your walking adventure comes to an end, take your private chauffeur back to your hotel and enjoy a well-deserved Chinese foot massage.